ashgupta1971/DualBootLinuxMint/index.md

 case then the reader can omit the relevant sections.
 * The data which needs to be preserved will be placed in separate partitions (ie. for music, google drive data, etc.).
-* You have Norton Security installed and this product needs to be deactivated and reinstalled after the fresh install of Windows 10.
+* You have Windows software with keys that need to be deactivated before reinstalling Windows (eg. Norton Internet Security).
 * There may be existing LVM metadata on the drive which needs to be removed.
 Again, skip the relevant sections if this is not the case.
 * The storage device will be completely erased and a